 For research to be transformative, it must span the full spectrum from the child’s bedside, where challenging medical questions remain unanswered, to the laboratory bench, where we begin to look for answers at the organ, cell and molecular level.
 The NCRC provides the following enabling infrastructures to allow the vital link from bedside-to-bench-to bedside research to occur:

 - A state of the art laboratory on the grounds of CHI at Crumlin.
 The laboratory houses the very best scientific equipment to allow the most advanced techniques be applied to patient samples.
-The Laboratory also incorporates a Biosample Storage Facility which is vital for the secure storage of precious patient samples.
+The laboratory also incorporates a Biosample Storage Facility which is vital for the secure storage of precious patient samples.
 The laboratory and Biosample Storage Facility are available for the conduct of paediatric research whether supported by NCRC research grants, or other.
-The facility is open to academic researchers, doctors, nurses, allied health professionals as well as all those working under the CCRU remit.
+The facility is open to academic researchers, doctors, nurses, allied health professionals as well as all those working under the office of research and innovation remit.
 Dedicated laboratory staff operate the facility and ensures the highest standards of health and safety are observed, equipment is maintained, and that users are trained as appropriate.

 - Sample management facilities including: